 Summary of the Q4 report:

-The total number of credit accounts saw a marginal increase by +0.63% bringing it to 1.28 million accounts.
+The total number of loan accounts saw a moderate increase by +2.20% bringing it to around 1.35 million accounts.

 The majority of credit customers remained committed to a single financial institution and held only a single account.

 This metric represents intention of consumers to acquire credit in the form of Personal Finance, Credit Card, or Mortgage.

 In the last quarter of 2021, the number of consumers attempting to acquire credit in three different forms – Personal Finance, Credit Card, or Mortgage decreased in overall with the rate of -2%.
 The drop was found in personal credit application which fell by -2% with the largest drop of -3% in the Plain region.
 Meanwhile, credit card application and mortgage application rose by +6% and +0.1%, respectively.

 The percentage change in the loan amount sought through credit application went up by +4% which is significantly lower than that of the last quarter (2021 Q3: +45%) and of same quarter in previous year (2020 Q4: +25%).
 The increase was due to the increase in application amount of Personal Finance +8%, off-setting with the decrease of application amounts of Credit Card -3%, and Mortgage -10%.